 - You also need to know the paths you’d like these visitors to take within the website.

-This will help with finding keywords, writing the content and generally help the web designer make something appropriate to your target audience.
+Knowing who your ideal target audience in more detail will help with finding search engine keywords, writing the content and generally help the web designer make something appropriate to your target audience.

 2. Time: Have you set aside enough time?